 If your business is an LLC, corporation, partnership, or nonprofit corporation, you might need to file for licenses and permits from the county or city.

-Remember local governments determine registration, licensing, and permitting requirements, so visit local government websites to find out what you need to do.
+Remember local governments determine registration, licensing, and permitting requirements, so visit local government websites to find out what you need to do when starting your small business.

 3) Get Federal and State Tax Numbers

 Tax ID numbers are used for filing and paying certain state and Federal taxes.
-It will also be used for opening a business bank account, hiring employees, and applying for business licenses and permits..
+It will also be used for opening a business bank account, hiring employees, and applying for business licenses and permits.
+That’s why this is an integral step in starting your small business.

 Federal Tax Registration